kubernetes/website/content/en/docs/setup/certificates.md

 * Client certificate/kubeconfig for the scheduler to talk to the API server.
 * Client and server certificates for the [front-proxy][proxy]

+{{< note >}}
+**Note:**  `front-proxy` certificates are required only if you run kube-proxy to support [an extension API server](/docs/tasks/access-kubernetes-api/setup-extension-api-server/).
+{{< /note >}}

 etcd also implements mutual TLS to authenticate clients and peers.

 ## Where certificates are stored

-Kubernetes stores certificates by default in `/etc/kubernetes/pki`.
+If you install Kubernetes with kubeadm, certificates are stored in `/etc/kubernetes/pki`.
 All paths in this documentation are relative to that directory.

 ## Configure certificates manually

-If you don't want [kubeadm][kubeadm] to generate the required certificates, you can create them in either of the following ways.
+If you don't want kubeadm to generate the required certificates, you can create them in either of the following ways.

 ### Single root CA